 PSI will email you instructions on how to schedule and pay for the exam.
-Your eligibility to take the exam expires one year after you’ve completed your real estate prelicensing course of study.
+Your eligibility to take the exam expires one year after you’ve completed your real estate prelicensing classes.

-You’ll know whether you passed or failed the Maryland real real estate exam immediately upon completion.
+You’ll know whether you passed or failed the Maryland real estate exam immediately upon completion.
 If you passed, your next step is to apply for your license.
 If you didn’t pass, you’ll need to use the detailed score report to learn which topics you’ll need to study further.
-Then, you’ll need take the Maryland real estate exam again.
+Then, you’ll need to retake the Maryland real estate exam.

 Once you pass the Maryland real estate exam, your next step is to apply for your Maryland real estate license.
 You can do so online by completing the Maryland Real Estate Commission application form.
 You must submit $90 with your application.
 You have one year from the date that you passed the exam to apply for a Maryland real estate license.

-The Maryland Real Estate Commission website says that applicants must be of good character and reputation.
+The Maryland Real Estate Commission requires that applicants be of “good character and reputation.”
 Before approving your license, they’ll examine your background for any criminal history.
-A felony or misdemeanor conviction won’t automatically render an applicant ineligible for a real estate license in Maryland.
+But a felony or misdemeanor conviction won’t automatically make you ineligible for a real estate license in Maryland.
 The state commission will review each applicant’s details on a case-by-case basis.

 The relationship between a real estate agent and a brokerage should be mutually beneficial.
 So make sure you ask about what other benefits you’ll receive from working with their company.